apache/airflow/contributing-docs/testing/system_tests.rst

 The new system tests follows
 [AIP-47 New Design of System Tests](https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-47+New+design+of+Airflow+System+Tests)
-and those system tests do not require separate ``pytest`` flag to be executed, they also don't need a separate class to run - all the code is kept in the system test class that is also an executable DAG, it is discoverable by ``pytest`` and it is executable as Python script.
+and those system tests do not require separate ``pytest`` flag to be executed, they also don't need a separate class to run - all the code is kept in the system test class that is also an executable Dag, it is discoverable by ``pytest`` and it is executable as Python script.

 Environment for System Tests